Common ringtail possum: Reproduction and growth

 The common ringtail possum carries its young in a pouch, where it develops.
 Depending on the area, the mating season can take place anywhere between April and December.
 The majority of the young are born between May and July.
 The oestrous cycle of ringtail possum lasts 28 days.
 It is both polyoestrous and polyovular.
 If a female prematurely loses her litter, she can return to oestrous and produce a second litter in October as a replacement if conditions are right.
 The average litter is two, although there are very occasionally triplets.
 Common ringtail possum young tend to grow relatively slowly due to dilute milk with low lipid levels that is provided to the young.
 As with other marsupials, the common ringtail possum's milk changes through lactation.
 During the second phase of lactation, more solid foods are eaten, especially when the young first emerges from the pouch.
 During this time, the concentration of carbohydrates fall, while those of proteins and lipids reach their highest.
 The long lactation of the ringtail possums may give the young more time to learn skills in the communal nest as well as to climb and forage in the trees.

 The young are first able to vocalise and open their eyes between 90 and 106 days of age.
 They leave their mother's pouch at 120–130 days.
 However, lactation usually continues until 180–220 days after birth but sometimes ends by 145 days.
 Both sexes become sexually mature in the first mating season after their birth.

 Status

 Common ringtail possum populations severely declined during the 1950s.
 However, populations seem to have recovered in recent times.
 Because they are largely arboreal, common ringtail possums are particularly affected by deforestation in Australia.
-They are also heavily predated upon by the introduced red fox.
+They are also heavily preyed upon by the introduced red fox.
 They are also hit by cars, or killed by snakes, cats and dogs in suburban areas.